-Infrastructural facilities and services that benefit the development of the Planning Scheme can be funded by way of a supplementary levy scheme under Section 49 and/or an additional Section 48 levy scheme and/or a supplementary Section 48(2)(c) levy scheme as facilitated by the Planning & Development Acts 2000-2010 as amended.
+Infrastructural facilities and services that benefit the development of the Planning Scheme can be funded by way of a supplementary contribution scheme under Section 49 and/or an additional Section 48 Contribution Scheme as facilitated by the Planning & Development Acts 2000, as amended.
 A Cherrywood Section 48 Development Contribution Scheme (2017-2020) has been prepared and shall be used solely to fund infrastructure identified in the Scheme Area.
-Alternative means of funding can also be examined by DLRCC and the landowners/developers.
+Alternative means of funding such infrastructure can also be examined by DLRCC and the landowners/developers